Registration for Spring 2024 Classes

-Phase One: Rising 3L Students
+Phase One: Spring Registration 3L Students

-Phase Two: Rising 2L Students
+Phase Two: Spring Registration 2L Students

-and ends January 28, 2014 at 8:00AM for the Spring Semester
+Add/Drop ends January 23, 2024 at 8:00 AM for the Spring Semester.

 Registration is on a first-come-first-served basis, so be sure you do not wait until late in your registration time slot to register.
 To maximize your chances of getting the classes you want, and to ensure you receive priority for classes, you must register during the time set aside for your class year.
-If you miss your designated time, you will have to wait to register during Phase Three.

 The law school uses NOVASIS for registration, which means you can register from anywhere you choose.
 All the information you need to register and navigate the registration site can be found here on the Registrar's web site.

 - Click on "Register, Add or Drop Classes"

 - To add a course, either Search for a Course or Enter the CRN, then click Add.
 This will add the course to your Summary.
 Click Submit on your course summary to submit changes.